Skip to Content

 Medinah to Jeddah: If your flight departs from Jeddah, you can take the train to Jeddah as the train stops just outside terminal 1 KAIA in Jeddah.

-I suggest arriving in Medinah and then departing from Jeddah.
+TIP: I suggest arriving in Medinah and then departing from Jeddah.
 Medinah airport is smaller, so easier to get out of, and also, the train now makes it easy to reach Jeddah.
 On departure, Jeddah is closer and more convenient.

-Locations for Trains and Buses in Makkah and Medinah:
+Locations for Trains in Makkah and Medinah:

 • Haramain Train location in Makkah: Al Rasaifah, Ar Rusayfah, Makkah 24232, Saudi Arabia